 This camera requires two AA batteries (not included).

 Condition notes The camera was tested with batteries and film installed and all functions are working correctly (the film was not developed however).
-The camera is in good aesthetic condition for its age (see photos).
+The camera is in good cosmetic condition (see photos).